decorouz/online-shop/README.md

    from the shell in your Redis directory: src/redis-server
 3. Start Django web server (Make sure the virtual environment is activated) python manage.py runserver

+## ToDo:

+-   Modify the administration order detail template and the order PDF invoice to display the applied coupon in the same way you did for the cart.
+-   Rating or Review System
+-   Search Functionality
+-   Update the styling
+-   Implement User App
+-   pagination for list products
+-   Remove coupon after from check
+-   Search functionality for products.